cs-4241-2024/a3-persistence/README.md

   2. **`serve-static`**: Used to serve static files such as HTML, CSS, and JavaScript from the `public` directory.
   3. **`dotenv`**: Used to load environment variables from a `.env` file into `process.env`.
   4. **`errorhandler`**: Used to handle errors in a development environment by displaying a stack trace and error message in the browser.

+- **Deployed to Render**: Render is a cloud platform, similar to Glitch, that allows you to deploy web applications.
+It differs from Glitch in a couple ways.
+First of all, instead of simply copying your repository, like Glitch does, it "attaches" itself to it, so whenever you push a new update to your Git repository, Render can automatically redeploy the changes.
+You also have the option of deploying from a Docker image or public Git repository.
+Render also lets you specify a build command, start command, and root directory in which to run commands.
+This is useful for projects that require a build step, like React projects.
+Render also provides a free SSL certificate for your domain, which is a nice touch.
+It supports rollbacks as well.
+On paid instances, it also supports SSH access and persistent disks.
+  - However, Render doesn't allow you to edit your code directly like Glitch does.
+If you notice an error in your code, you have to push a new commit to your Git repository and redeploy.
+  - Because of these features, I decided to deploy my project to Render.
+You can view the deployed project [here](https://a3-alden-cutler.onrender.com), or by clicking the link at the top of this README.

 ### Design/Evaluation Achievements